-Draining the tanks as described will protect them from freezing during storage.
-When traveling in sub-freezing temperatures use a winterizing solution designed for RV use.
+Draining the tanks as described will protect them from freezing during storage or when traveling in winter conditions.
+When traveling in sub-freezing temperatures and using the drain system use a winterizing solution designed for RV use.
 Follow the directions on the container.